sourceincite/sourceincite.github.io/_posts/0000-00-00-panic-at-the-cisco-unauthenticated-rce-in-prime-infrastructure.md

     }
 ```

-<p class="cn" markdown="1">At *[18]* the entry is extracted and finally we can see the line responsible for blindly extracting tar archives without checking for directory traversals.</p>
+At *[18]* the entry is extracted and finally we can see the line responsible for blindly extracting tar archives without checking for directory traversals.

 ```java
         try {